04 Feb Ruins of the Playa Grande Sugar Mill

 “The Navy installed a cable across the road between Andino and La Hueca, from a tree to a fence pole….This was a checkpoint where everybody, including pedestrians, passenger cars and buses, had to stop and be checked for identification.…Many residents couldn’t believe that strangers from other places treated us as strangers on our own land.
 They could drive and walk around the island freely, but the people who were residents, who were born and had lived in Vieques forever, were treated like enemies.”

 In the 1920s, Playa Grande had 17 miles of tracks, seven locomotives, and numerous cane cars.
-All the locomotives were sold for scrap except this badly-corroded specimen.
+All the locomotives were sold for scrap except the one found in the VR tour.
+This gallery features close-up details of that unit, as well as photographs of the two locomotives at Esperanza.

 But earlier, in the the immediate aftermath of WWII, when the rebirth of the island seemed imminent, the young Pragmacio visited the remnants of his home and the Playa Grande sugar mill, then as today taken over by the relentless jungle: